Boids

-Boids is an artificial life program, developed by Craig Reynolds in 1986, which simulates the flocking behaviour of birds.
+Boids is an artificial life program, developed by Craig Reynolds in 1986, which simulates the flocking behaviour of birds, and related group motion.
 His paper on this topic was published in 1987 in the proceedings of the ACM SIGGRAPH conference.
-The name "boid" corresponds to a shortened version of "bird-oid object", which refers to a bird-like object.
-"Boid" is also a New York Metropolitan dialect pronunciation for "bird."
+The name "boid" corresponds to a shortened version of "bird-oid object", which refers to a bird-like object, as well as referencing the stereotypical New York pronunciation of 'bird' as /'bəɪd/.

+Reynolds' boid model is one example of a larger general concept, for which many other variations have been developed since.
+The closely related work of Ichiro Aoki is noteworthy because it was published in 1982 – five years before Reynolds' boids paper.

+Model details

-As with most artificial life simulations, Boids is an example of emergent behavior; that is, the complexity of Boids arises from the interaction of individual agents (the boids, in this case) adhering to a set of simple rules.
+Like most artificial life simulations, Boids is an example of emergent behavior; that is, the complexity of Boids arises from the interaction of individual agents (the boids, in this case) adhering to a set of simple rules.
 The rules applied in the simplest Boids world are as follows: